damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 </html>
 ```

 As you probably guessed, we have three files for the content that **repeats** sitewide (head, header and footer), which are included to every page using this template.
-The only thing that is different is the `{{ content }}` of that page, which is written in separate files, and also included dynamically to the template with this tag.
+The only thing that is different is the `{{ content }}` of that page, which is written in a separate file, and also included dynamically to the template with this tag.
 Finally, all the files will be **compiled** to regular HTML pages **before** being stored in the web server.
 This process is called **build**.
 GitLab Pages **builds** any SSG.

 _Advantages over flat HMTL_